 Withdrawal symptoms are similar for both, but Xanax may cause more symptoms than Valium.

 Some examples of these withdrawal symptoms include:

 - Increased feeling of anxiety

 - Problems sleeping

 The health threat posed by withdrawal is one of the main reasons a benzo detox is necessary.
-Our team at Allure Detox performs benzo detox on a medical basis, prescribing replacement drugs on a decreasing schedule until the withdrawal symptoms dissipate.
-It is incredibly difficult for a long-term benzo user to stop on his or her own.
+Our team At Allure Detox performs benzo detox on a medical basis, prescribing replacement drugs on a decreasing schedule until the withdrawal symptoms dissipate.
+It is challenging for a long-term benzo users to stop on their own.

 Get the Help You Need

-Allure’s Medical detox allows the benzo user to continue his or her life during the process.
-The patient leaves our program stabilized, in good health, and ready to start their lives over again.
+Allure’s Medical detox allows the benzo user to continue their life during the process.
+The patient leaves our program stabilized, in good health, and ready to start their lives again.